Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 You just need to learn how to delegate effectively!

-An executive assistant is responsible for managing their executive’s schedule and making sure everything is taken care of.
+An executive assistant is responsible for managing their executive’s schedule and making sure no opportunity falls through the cracks.

 We’re talking scheduling meetings, handling travel arrangements, keeping track of appointments, and more.
 Executive assistants also help with day-to-day operations like: